Yiling-Huo/eye-tracking-workshop-slides/_handout/day1.md

   @carrasco2011visual, @carter2020best, @duchowski2017eye, @rayner1998eye, @richardson2004eye, @tanenhaus2007eye

 # Pandoc md YAML
-geometry: "left=2cm,right=2cm,top=2cm,bottom=2cm"
+geometry: "left=2cm,right=2cm,top=2.5cm,bottom=2cm"

+header-includes:
+  - \usepackage{fancyhdr}

 # cd github\eye-tracking-workshop-slides\_handout

-# pandoc week1.md -o week1.pdf -d default.yml
+# pandoc day1.md -o day1.pdf -d default.yml
 ---

+\pagestyle{fancy}
+\lhead{}
+\fancyhead[R]{UCL Linguistics Autumn School 2023}

 Eye-tracking is a very popular tool in psychology, and is becoming more and more popular in psycholinguistics, as well.
 Although eye-tracking does not provide direct measurements of neural activity, it allows researchers to gain insight into human cognition and attention.

-In these few weeks, I will give you an introduction to the eye-tracking method and its application in research on reading as well as spoken language processing.
-In week 4 I will invite Kayla to talk about pupillometry, eye-tracking's cousin method, and its application to language research.
-In week 5, we will have the opportunity to go to the lab and I will show you a demo eye-tracking experiment.
+In these few days, I will give you an introduction to the eye-tracking method and its application in research on reading as well as spoken language processing.
+On day 4 I will invite Kayla to talk about pupillometry, eye-tracking's cousin method, and its application to language research.
+For day 5, I will bring a demo experiment to the class before answering your questions and/or tell you a bit more about what you are interested.

 # How eye-tracking works